20th September, 2021

-How do you make sure your meetings are as effective as they can be?
+How can you make sure your meetings are as effective as they can be?

-If you have a growing business you more than likely have several teams which have broken into their individual silos, which can create confusion.
+If you have a growing business you may have several teams.
+Sometimes lack of communication between teams can create confusion.

 For example, marketing may have no idea what sales are up to, and finance has no sense of the projects that their colleagues working on.

 As a result, information that once flowed freely is being hoarded.
 You’ve noticed more of the blame game and complaining: “If only we’d known about X, we could have Y.”